KomunikacjaTechnicznaVistula/jakub-buksinski/docs/initial-setup/software-you-need.md

 -  more complex DAWs enable you to use multiple VST plug-ins, provide advanced mixing options and process automation functions.
 It’s a whole universe to explore with a plethora of options, chances are you won’t need many of them – think and decide what really suits your purpose.

-In the past, audio latency was an issue but on modern computer configurations it shouldn’t be a problem anymore for some years now.
+In the past, audio latency was an issue but on modern computer configurations it shouldn’t be a problem anymore.